 The megapixel count or MP of a camera is more important when you need to take large prints of a phone picture.
 On a TV or computer monitor, a cell phone picture taken with a 5MP camera will look just the same as one taken with a 20MP camera.
 The reasons for this are explained below.

 A full HD TV has 1920x1080 pixels which gives just 2,073,600 pixels or 2 Megapixels.
-So the high megapixel smartphone camera pictures do not fit into a TV or a computer monitor and has to be compressed to show on a TV.
-Thus a smartphone camera picture taken with a 5MP camera will look just the same as one taken with a 20MP camera on a full HD TV but may look a little better on a 4K UHD TV.
-Again a 8MP smartphone camera picture and a 20MP picture will look the same on a 4K UHD TV since the maximum resolution of a 4K UHD TV is just 8 MP.
+So the high megapixel mobile phone camera pictures do not fit into a TV or a computer monitor and has to be compressed to show on a TV.
+Thus a mobile phone camera picture taken with a 5MP camera will look just the same as one taken with a 20MP camera on a full HD TV but may look a little better on a 4K UHD TV.
+Again a 8MP mobile phone camera picture and a 20MP picture will look the same on a 4K UHD TV since the maximum resolution of a 4K UHD TV is just 8 MP.

 The Capacitors in the RAM lose its charge as soon as it is powered off, so all of the Memory in a RAM can be removed and new memory loaded in the RAM in a fraction of a millisecond just by powering ‘off’ and ‘on’.
 Thus the memory of a RAM is very volatile and dynamic, and so RAM is referred to as having a ‘Volatile Memory’ and being dynamic, RAM is commonly called as ‘Dynamic Random Access Memory’ or ‘DRAM’.